-The most common medications used in treatment of opioid addiction are methadone and buprenorphine.
+The most common medications used in treatment of substance use disorder are methadone and buprenorphine.
 Sometimes another medication, called naltrexone, is used.
 Cost varies for the different medications.
 This may need to be taken into account when considering treatment options.